Grandi Corse at the San Siro Hippodrome in Milan from an 1892 Illustrated Century xylography.

 Description

-Grandi Corse at the San Siro racetrack in Milan from the Illustrated Century lithograph from 1892.
+Grandi Corse at the San Siro racecourse in Milan from the Illustrated Century xylography from 1892.
 Created by Antonio Bonamore for the weekly Illustrated Secolo della Domenica, published by Sonzogno since 1889.
-Under the illustrated section, the words “The Great Races at the Hippodrome San Siro in Milan (view of Campo from the grandstand)” are taken from issue no. 140 dated May 20, 1892.
-Presented in passe-partout, surrounded by watercolor profiles, in good condition.
+Under the illustrated section of the words “The Great Races at the Hippodrome San Siro in Milan (view of Campo from the grandstand)” taken from issue no. 140 dated May 20, 1892.
+Presented in a passe-partout, surrounded by watercolor profiles, in good condition.

-There are many styles characterizing antique furniture, but a few key ones can be distinguished.
-Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
-Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.
+Many styles characterize antique furniture, but a few key ones can be distinguished.
+Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the Victorian English style.
+Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
 Interesting and noteworthy are antique products in Rococo style and Louis XV.
 Next is Baroque, a term derived from the Portuguese “barocco”—meaning an irregularly developed pearl.
-These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to further emphasize the grandeur of these items.
+These were highly representative pieces designed to exude splendor and play a significant role in luxury.
+Materials were selectively chosen to emphasize the grandeur of these items.

 Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened up new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
-During this period, there was also an interest in mythology and antiquity, so supports and legs often took animal forms.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of cabinets or broadly defined chest furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion paws, eagle heads—these are common features in Renaissance-style furniture.
-Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French craftsmen.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
-This is especially important when searching for elegant antique pieces suitable for your interior.
+This is especially important when seeking an elegant antique piece suited to your interior.

 Attributes / Details